Why Litmus results may look different than local ones

 Windows has an option to change your DPI settings for text, which can sometimes change the rendering within Outlook clients.
 By default, this is usually set at 96 DPI on Windows machines.
 Some users may change this to 120 DPI (or a custom number) for text for better readability.
-More information on Microsoft's site here.
+Microsoft's site has addition information on DPI settings.
 If you have a different DPI setting than the default selection of 96 DPI on your Windows machine, you may see some rendering differences locally due to your settings.
 We use the default DPI setting of 96 on all of our Windows machines.

 If you send in your email directly from your ESP, you will see exactly what your subscribers see when they receive your campaign.
 You can easily send in an email test to Litmus from your ESP by using Litmus' email addresses in the test/preview email send before sending your campaign to your subscribers.

 Sending from your ESP is also best when using the spam filter analysis tools, as this will provide the most accurate reputation scoring for your email.